FreeRTOS/FreeRTOS/FreeRTOS-Plus/Source/Reliance-Edge/README.md

 simple storage needs.
 Reliance Edge is highly configurable and can be tuned to the precise needs of your application.

+## Getting Help

+You will find this section later in our readme as well - but we wanted to tell you up front: DATALIGHT WANTS TO HEAR FROM YOU!
+Whether it's just to make comments about the product, to suggest new features, or to tell us what you don't like - reach out!
+All comments and inquiries can be directed to
+<RelianceEdgeSupport@datalight.com>.

 ## Documentation

 The complete documentation for Reliance Edge is distributed separately.
 It